jmcdo29/DnDCharacters/Ryllae_Woodskin/recaps/2023-09-16/Ryllae.md

 - Zerrias talks with Kai
-  -tells her he's an Orchid
+  - tells her he's an Orchid
 - Zerrias told me to try to stop being so nosy
   - Also understood why I was
 - Why the fuck is it so cold this morning?